 Best of all, use it to sweeten lemonade or iced tea for the best versions of those summer thirst-quenchers you've ever had.

-- 4 lemons
+4 medium lemons

-- 1/2 cup sugar
+1/2 cup granulated sugar

-- Working with 1 lemon at a time, cut the lemons in half and juice them until you have 1/2 cup of fresh lemon juice (you may not need all the lemons—they vary greatly in how much juice they produce).
+Working with 1 lemon at a time, cut the lemons in half and juice them until you have 1/2 cup of fresh lemon juice (you may not need all the lemons—they vary greatly in how much juice they produce).

 Reduce the heat to maintain a gentle simmer and cook until the syrup is slightly thickened, about 10 minutes.

-- Add the reserved lemon zest.
+Add the reserved lemon zest.
 Transfer the syrup to a small metal bowl and let it sit until cool, about 20 minutes.

 If you ended up with lots of small pieces of zest, strain the syrup through a sieve.
-The zest can turn bitter if left to sit in the syrup while it's stored, so remove and discard it!
+The zest can turn bitter if left to sit in the syrup while it's stored, so remove and discard it.

-If you want to use the syrup while it's still warm, now is the time.
-(Don't worry, you can always warm it back up if you need to).
-Otherwise, cover the bowl and chill the syrup to add to cold beverages.
-Or, transfer to a clean jar, screw on the lid, and store in the fridge for months and months if you need to.
+Alternatively, cover the bowl and chill the syrup to add to cold beverages.
+Or transfer to a clean jar, screw on the lid, and store in the fridge for several months if you need to.

 How to Use Lemon Syrup

-- Drizzle syrup over pound cake
+- Drizzle it over pound cake or a Bundt cake.

 - Add a drop onto a fruit salad—a little goes a long way.